-6.2.5 Cannabis Production Facilities
+5.2.4 Cannabis Production Facilities

-Cannabis production may be considered an Agricultural Use, as permitted in the Agriculture Designation, or industrial use as permitted in the subject to all applicable Federal and Provincial regulations and the following policies:
+Cannabis production may be considered an agricultural use or industrial use as permitted in the corresponding designations, subject to all applicable Federal and Provincial regulations and the following policies:

 - a.
-Cannabis facilities shall be setback at least 150 metres from sensitive land uses, including but not limited to day care facilities, hospitals, places of worship, playgrounds and dwelling units and/or zones where these uses may be permitted, with the exception of a residence located on the same lot as a cannabis facility. - b.
-Cannabis facilities shall not be permitted within 500 metres of a school. - c.
-An amendment to the Zoning By-law shall be required to establish a cannabis facility.
-The following technical studies, prepared to the satisfaction of the Town, may be required by the applicant to support the proposed Zoning By-law amendment: - i.
+Cannabis production facilities shall be setback at least 300 metres from sensitive land uses, including but not limited to hospitals, places of worship, playgrounds and dwelling units and/or zones where these uses may be permitted, with the exception of a residence located on the same lot as a cannabis facility. - b.
+Cannabis production facilities shall not be permitted within 500 metres of a school or daycare facility. - c.
+An amendment to the Zoning By-law shall be required to establish a cannabis production facility.
+The following technical studies, prepared to the satisfaction of the Town, shall be required by the applicant to support the proposed Zoning By-law amendment: - i.
 Hydrogeological and/or servicing studies to ensure that the proposed development will be adequately serviced without negatively impacting municipal water servicing capacity, municipal wastewater facilities, or surface or groundwater quantity or quality; - ii.
 An Environmental Impact Study (EIS) where natural heritage or hydrologic features are present, in accordance with the natural heritage policies of this Plan; - iii.
 A Traffic Impact Study (TIS) to determine the potential impact(s) of the proposed development on the local road network and the mitigation measures required to manage the associated adverse effects; - iv.
-A Noise and Air Quality Feasibility (NAQF) Study to determine the potential noise and air quality impact(s) of the proposed development and the mitigation measures required to manage the associated adverse effects:
+A Noise and Air Quality Feasibility (NAQF) Study to determine the potential noise and air quality impact(s) of the proposed development and the mitigation measures required to manage the associated adverse effects; - v.

-- v.
 A Planning Justification Report that documents how the proposed development conforms with the policy and regulatory framework applicable to the subject lands; and concludes that the proposed development is both appropriate for the subject lands and compatible with adjacent and surrounding development. - vi.
-A Light Abatement Plan that describes any interior light sources that are proposed as part of the cannabis facility and that outlines the measures that will be taken to mitigate any potential impacts of interior light on adjacent properties. - d.
-Proposed cannabis facilities shall be subject to Site Plan Control.
+A Light Abatement Plan that describes any interior light sources that are proposed as part of the cannabis facility and that outlines the measures that will be taken to mitigate any potential impacts of interior and exterior light on adjacent properties. - d.
+Proposed cannabis production facilities shall be subject to Site Plan Control.

-6.2.6 Mineral Aggregate Resources
+5.2.5 Mineral Aggregate Resources